TyOverby/Range/README.md

 ## Using py_range() ##

-Because the idea for range() came from python, py_range emulates the behavior of python's xrange() function.
+Because the idea for Range Util came from python, `py_range` emulates the behavior of python's xrange() function.

     > py_range(5).toList();